djh1997/proj324/docs/index.md

 All of the stage criteria were met except reaction to headlights.
 It was decided that this wasn't a good idea, since this could interfere with the drivers sight, so this mode will be left out.
 Other safety features added were resetting when you held any mode button.
 Except for a catastrophic error, the system is fail safe not deadly meaning it clears the LCD before exiting.

-Finally an install script was made for the dependencies so that they would all be installed an configured correctly.
+Finally an install script was made for the dependencies so that they would all be installed and configured correctly.

 ## Budget